-The Pacific Crest Trail was to be administered by the Secretary of Agriculture and the Appalachian Trail by the Secretary of the Interior.
+The Pacific Crest Trail would be administered by the Secretary of Agriculture and the Appalachian Trail by the Secretary of the Interior.
 The Appalachian Trail was thus brought into the National Park System.
-Conceived in 1921 by Benton MacKaye, forester and philosopher, it had been largely completed by 1937.
-With its inclusion in the System, the Park Service became responsible for its protection, development, and maintenance within federally administered areas; states were encouraged to care for portions outside federal jurisdiction.
-An advisory council appointed by the Secretary of the Interior under the act includes representatives of the Appalachian Trail Conference, the 14 states through which the trail passes, other private organizations, and involved federal agencies.
+Conceived in 1921 by Benton MacKaye, forester and philosopher, it was largely completed by 1937.
+With its inclusion in the System, the NPS became responsible for its protection and maintenance within federally administered areas; states were encouraged to care for other portions.
+An advisory council appointed by the Secretary of the Interior under the act includes representatives of the 14 states through which the trail passes, the Appalachian Trail Conference, other private organizations, and involved federal agencies.

 The National Trails System Act ordered 14 other routes to be studied for possible national scenic trail designation.
-Four of them later received the designation, two becoming units of the National Park System in 1983: Natchez Trace National Scenic Trail, paralleling the Natchez Trace Parkway, and Potomac Heritage National Scenic Trail, running from the mouth of the Potomac to Conemaugh Gorge in Pennsylvania and including the C & O Canal towpath.
-Five more became national historic trails upon enactment of legislation in 1978 and 1987; for these the Service received coordinating roles but not administrative responsibilities sufficient to qualify them as Park System units.
+Four of them later received the designation, two becoming units of the System in 1983: Natchez Trace National Scenic Trail, paralleling the Natchez Trace Parkway; and Potomac Heritage National Scenic Trail, running from the mouth of the Potomac River to Conemaugh Gorge in Pennsylvania, partly along the C&O Canal towpath.
+Congress designated five more as national scenic trails and 14 more as national historic trails between 1978 and 2003; the NPS gained coordinating roles for many of them, but not administrative responsibilities sufficient to list them as National Park System units.

-The last of the four parkways now classed as System units was authorized in 1972.
-The John D. Rockefeller, Jr., Memorial Parkway is an 82-mile scenic corridor linking West Thumb in Yellowstone and the south entrance of Grand Teton National Park.
-The only national parkway west of the Mississippi, it commemorates Rockefeller's generous financial support for several parks, including Grand Teton.
+Congress authorized the last of the four parkways now classed as System units in 1972.
+The John D. Rockefeller, Jr. Memorial Parkway is an 82-mile scenic corridor linking West Thumb in Yellowstone and the northern boundary of Grand Teton National Park.
+The only national parkway west of the Mississippi, it commemorates Rockefeller's generous contributions to several parks, including Grand Teton.

-The Service became involved with another new kind of park in 1966, when department store heiress Catherine Filene Shouse donated part of her Wolf Trap Farm in Fairfax County, Virginia, to the United States for a performing arts center.
+The NPS became involved with another new kind of park in 1966, when department store heiress Catherine Filene Shouse donated part of her Wolf Trap Farm in Fairfax County, Virginia, to the United States for a performing arts center.
 The Filene Center, an open-sided auditorium, was completed for its first summer season in 1971.
-Performances at Wolf Trap Farm Park for the Performing Arts are arranged by the private but well-subsidized Wolf Trap Foundation.
+Performances at Wolf Trap National Park for the Performing Arts are arranged by the private Wolf Trap Foundation.
+The NPS also had custody of the John F. Kennedy Center for the Performing Arts in Washington, D.C., from 1972 until 1994, when Congress gave its board of trustees full responsibility for it.